Atlantic, Cape, Cumberland counties top 480,000 vaccinations

-According to state records, 480,987 doses of COVID-19 vaccine have been administered in Atlantic, Cape May and Cumberland counties as of Tuesday morning.
+According to state records, 480,987 doses of COVID-19 vaccine have been administered in Atlantic, Cape May and Cumberland counties as of Wednesc morning.

+Around the state, nearly 4.5 million residents have been fully vaccinated at New Jersey sites and 171,533 have been fully vaccinated out-of-state for a total of over 4.6 million.
+The state is now less than 73,000 away from the state's initial target of 4.7 million, or 70% of the adult population.

 In Atlantic County, 261,994 doses have been administered; 100,872 have been administered in Cape May and 118,121 have been administered in Cumberland County, according to state records.